 One problem though: the naked mole rats are extremely xenophobic.
 Their evolution towards homogeneity may have involved a tendency to push out those who were dissimilar.
 Perhaps they were mutated freaks, or Xenotypes.
 This isn’t the only reason to evolve xenophobia, but pandemics put pressure on keeping foreigners of a colony out because of the major risk for shared vulnerabilities to viruses or pathogens due to high relatedness.
 This is the idea explored in Pandemic Xenophobia, but for now we will move on.

 This bias of our species to be altruistic towards those who we relate to essentially excludes those with higher mutational load.
 This higher mutational load is a kind of heterogeneity.
 They are the losing side of kin selection and they experience madness and suffering due to this.
 The social defeat theory is a story told by those who are denied access to the cultural system of altruism.
 Kin selection selects against mutational load by selecting for homogeneity.
 On the other hand, a constantly evolving and diverse environment might promote selection for increased mutation rate because those with higher mutation rates may be the ones who are more likely to have a beneficial mutation that survives the environment.

 In Xenotypy, we explored a similar dynamic, with focuses on links of mental illness and Neanderthal associated DNA.
 Neanderthals seemed to live in smaller group sizes, ultimately living less social lives.
-Some researchers have noted that autism-linked genes are associated to Neanderthal DNA and they are actively being selected out of our gene pool, meanwhile prosocial genes are being selected for.

 Being different may be good or bad for a species.
 Being different can ostracize one and poses many other risks as well.
 This might even make instinctual sense, because mutations are generally bad and rarely beneficial.
 But what about memetics?